 Simplifying user interface and machine system design requires expertise and products.
 Often machines require a simple, cost-effective weight measurement system to improve loading or processing of materials.

 The ability to measure the weight of a container or packager in applications such as material handling or fruit harvesting is important to both optimize and measure productivity.
-If a wheel loader operator can measure the weight of each load in real time and calculate a cumulative weight, it helps measure productivity.
-Determining the weight of a material transferred helps minimize the number of truck loads required.
-In harvesting, the real-time measurement of the load of each container can increase productivity by making sure each load is filled, without being overweight.
+If a wheel loader operator can measure the weight of each load in real-time and calculate a cumulative weight, it helps measure productivity.
+Determining the weight of material transferred helps minimize the number of truckloads required.
+In harvesting, the real-time measurement of a load of each container can increase productivity by making sure each load is filled, without being overweight.
 As a matter of fact, highlighting errors and overweight conditions help increase productivity and machine up-time.
-Icon images and text messages dynamically shown on the screen are extremely helpful for improved operator feedback as well as to clarify error codes and messages.
+Icon images and text messages are dynamically shown on the screen are extremely helpful for improved operator feedback as well as to clarify error codes and messages.

 The PHD line of touch screen displays provides this functionality when coupled with pressure transducers.
-PHD based load weight measuring systems provide a unique solution to customers who are seeking a cost effective, basic load weight measuring system.
-The PHD28 offers more capabilities than standard number displays through dynamic screens that show the operator error and system fault messages, over weight conditions, color coded icons, messages and multi-lingual capabilities.
+PHD based load weight measuring systems provide a unique solution to customers who are seeking a cost-effective, basic load weight measuring system.
+The PHD28 offers more capabilities than standard number displays through dynamic screens that show the operator error and system fault messages, overweight conditions, color-coded icons, messages, and multi-lingual capabilities.
 These features help improve operator productivity as well as increased up time through faster, clearer diagnostic messages.
-In addition, the onboard CAN communication allows the PHD to interface with other devices to help automate loading and weighing processes for even better machine productivity.
+In addition, onboard CAN communication allows the PHD to interface with other devices to help automate loading and weighing processes for even better machine productivity.
 PHD28 is available as a standalone or as part of an integrated solution.

 Article contributed by John P. Thomas, regional application engineer, Electronic Controls Division, Parker Hannifin Corporation.